CassandraCat/BigReact/README.md

 - Fiber architecture
 - Single node reconcile process

-!!!
-Note

-      Rendering in the browser environment has not yet been implemented.
+> Note: Rendering in the browser environment has not yet been implemented.